hrichhart/creator-assets-website/_posts/2020-04-19-100-click-sound-effects.md

 video-id: "fwoAGeUlDCw"
 permalink: /a/100-click-sound-effects
 cdn-folder: "100-click-sound-effects"
-excerpt: "To celebrate 100 subscribers on our YouTube channel, we've made 100 click sound effects for you to use.
+description: "To celebrate 100 subscribers on our YouTube channel, we've made 100 click sound effects for you to use.
 These sounds are great for video games, film projects, and more!"
 ---

 To celebrate 100 subscribers on our YouTube channel, we've made 100 click sound effects for you to use.
 These sounds are great for video games, film projects, and more!